-In September 2018, I completed my PhD in Language and Communication at Cardiff University.
+I completed my PhD in Language and Communication at Cardiff University in September 2018.
 My doctoral research explored class and social mobility in Edwardian book inscriptions using a multimodal ethnohistorical framework.
 I am keen to develop this research further by creating a digital archive of Edwardian book inscriptions with adequate metadata that is available for researchers and the public, and to develop tools for viewing individual inscriptions or categories of inscription from a large corpus.

 I am also interested in ‘deviant’ (i.e. coin and stamp defacing) and alternative (i.e. Socialist Sunday schools, marching banners) inscriptive practices of the early 20th century, particularly concerning the working- and lower-middle classes.
 I am in the process of editing a book - Rebellious Writing: Marginalised Edwardians and the Struggle for Symbolic Power - which focuses on symbolic acts of resistance by marginalised groups in the early 20th century in Britain.

-Alongside my research, I run B_Abel Linguistic Services - a company that offers translation, proofreading and EFL tutoring.
+Before entering the world of academia, I established and ran B_Abel Linguistic Services - a company that offered translation, proofreading and EFL tutoring.
 I hold an MA in Applied Linguistics, BA Hons in Modern Language Studies and various professional qualifications in Spanish, Italian, French, German, BSL and EFL.